 LG is one of the biggest display manufacturers in the world.
 They produce more monitors than HP, especially 4k and ultrawides.
 Their monitors are usually more versatile and deliver a better HDR experience.

 HP has been making monitors for years, and they make monitors for a wide variety of uses.
-However, even though they have made some great gaming monitors, they're often overshadowed by other companies that are more invested in display technology, such as ASUS, LG, and Samsung.
+However, even though they have made some great gaming monitors, they're often overshadowed by other companies that are more invested in display technology, like ASUS, LG, and Samsung.
 They also seem to focus less on 4k displays and ultrawides.
 They have a larger selection of budget monitors, but they typically have poor ergonomics and are light on extra features compared to other manufacturers.

 HP monitors generally fall into the following categories: